shashikumar04433/DevOps-/README.md

             sudo cfw allow 8140/tcp
      Setup on Slave Server:
             All this mentioned in the above file which is in the Puppet Installation.

+## Jenkins Installation Steps:
+            step1: Install Java, Git, Maven, Jenkins.
+            step2: IP:8080 in the browser.
+            step3: Then follow CAT the given path.
+            step: Paste the Key in Password.